energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

       | NG        |           |           |           |           |           |           |
       +-----------+-----------+-----------+-----------+-----------+-----------+-----------+

 ..
-[263]
+[23a]
    Own calculation

 ..
-[264]
+[23b]
    In 2016, the average distance was between 16 974 up to 63 305 km per
    year depending on the truck category.
 Based on our own calculation, we found an average of 36 500 km per year.

 Trucks have similar cost except for electric trucks.
-This last have a battery that supplies the same amount of kilometers than other technologies.
-As a consequence, half of the truck cost is related to the battery pack.
+The latter has a battery that supplies the same amount of kilometers as other technologies.
+As a consequence, half of the truck's cost is related to the battery pack.

 .. math::